 Lost quality levels can be reinstated and profiles restored in a cost-effective way with Valmet’s headbox maintenance.
 Our headbox services provide a stable basis weight and even profiles throughout the production line, also improving end-product quality.

 In the forming section, paper and board quality can be effected through furnish optimization and more uniform profiles, as well as improved strength and formation properties.
 If the target quality can be produced using cheaper furnish, the results are visible in the bottom line.

 High surface quality all the way to finishing

-Surface sizing, coating and calendering are the steps that can affect paper and board properties such as brightness, smoothness, uniformity, gloss and opacity.
+Surface sizing, coating and calendering are the steps that can affect paper and board properties such as brightness, smoothness, uniformity, gloss, and opacity.
 Sizing and coating rebuilds are often used to enhance quality.
-The rebuild solution and scope depend on the desired goal.
+The rebuild solution and scope depends on the desired goal.
 Calendering rebuilds are great opportunities for improving quality for all paper and board grades through better profiles and higher temperatures.